syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 # Export To Excel in WinUI TreeGrid (SfTreeGrid)

 The [WinUI TreeGrid](https://help.syncfusion.com/winui/treegrid/overview) supports exporting data to excel.
-Export merged cells, stacked headers while exporting.
+Export merged cells and stacked headers while exporting.

 The following assemblies needs to be added for exporting to excel.